 Green infrastructure will not function properly without proper maintenance.
 There is already green infrastructure at many houses of worship, schools, residential properties, commercial buildings, and along roadways.
-But this infrastructure is not always properly maintained.
+But this infrastructure is not always properly maintained, especially in high-traffic areas where litter builds up in the system.
 Maintenance and teaching the GZEP participants about how and why maintenance is important can enhance the success of green infrastructure.

 Projects in this category should focus on providing GZEP participants with the skills to independently inspect a variety of green infrastructure for maintenance deficiencies, using inspection checklists.
 GZEP participants should also be trained on how to properly maintain the inspected green infrastructure by learning weeding, watering, and replanting techniques.
 DOEE's priority areas for green infrastructure maintenance are locations within the Targeted Subwatersheds.
+Projects focused on this option may choose to incorporate a reputable and relevant certification or training program to advance participants' skills and marketability in the job market.